A Crypto Utopia In Our Future

 The problems we see it solving today are interesting, but they're not critical.
 Yes you can mint an article into an NFT and give fractional shares from that to folks whose content you linked to, like Packy did.
 But that's not the hard bit, either technically or financially.
 The hard bit is to do it all seamlessly.
 The hard bit is the mammoth this little moeritherium evolves into.

 My original hesitation was at least partially induced by the hyperbolic sales pitches for crypto and Bitcoin by folks who aren't unbiased.
 After all, the flip side of "skin in the game" is "talking your own book".
 That still remains, but I'm much more eager to see what the new world brings.
-We started with the first couple internet waves to put computerised logic onto the world, this could very well be the glue that enables us to actually do that!
+We started with the first couple internet waves to put a layer of computerised logic onto the world, this could very well be the glue that enables us to make that function!